collective/funnelweb/README.rst

 1. Crawling the site including caching locally so subsequent crawls are quicker and filtering out unwanted content
-2. Remove boilerplate (automatically or via rules) so just content remains
+2. Remove boilerplate/templates (automatically or via rules) so just content remains
 3. Analysing the site structure to improve the content quality including working out titles, default views, types of objects to create, what to show in navigation etc
 4. Uploading to the CMS such as Plone, or saveing cleaned HTML to local directory